 Type the domain you own (for example,

-example.com) into the field and click Add Domain.Rocket adds the domain to your project and shows you the DNS details you need next.
+example.com) into the field and click Add Domain.Rocket adds the domain to your project and shows the DNS records you need.

 Update DNS settings at your domain provider